-All non-exempt employees will record time on a designated time sheet.
+All non-exempt employees will record time worked in Employee Web Services (EWS).
+Appropriate leave banks should be utilized to record non-work hours during regularly scheduled time.
+If leave is not available, the employee will be in leave without pay status.
 Exempt employees are required to track and report their time solely for internal allocation of work time to various projects and assignments, and to comply with requirements of the Public Disclosure Act and other applicable laws and regulations.
+In order to appropriately track leave balances, all employees are also required to record their time off in EWS.
+Supervisors must review and approve leave and may adjust leave hours reported in an employee's absence or if an error is noted.